 (3) the oracle of him who hears the words of God,

 (4) who sees the vision of the Almighty,

 Take a look at the first three of the five lines.
 They all have the same two parts.
 The first part is “the oracle” and the second part is “Balaam” with some information that describes Balaam.
 The last two lines skip “the oracle” part and get right to the description of Balaam.
 This parallel repetition and ellipsis (leaving out “the oracle” in the last two lines because we’ve already gotten the idea) is typical for Hebrew poetry.
 If you start looking for this kind of thing in the Psalms, for example, you’ll find it ev-ry-where.

-Now notice that the first line is like a heading since “the son of Beor is really just his last name.
-“The oracle of Balaam ben Beor.”
-So now we can look at the remaining four lines and we’ll see something else interesting.
+Now notice that the first line is like a heading since “the son of Beor” is really just his last name.
+“The oracle of Balaam ben-Beor.”
+Now we can look at the remaining four lines and we’ll see something else interesting.
 The two outer lines go together, “the oracle of the man whose eye is opened // falling down his eyes uncovered” and the two inner lines go together “the oracle of him who hears the words of God // who sees the visions of the Almighty.”

-Oh that works out so nice as an A-B-B-A structure!
-The first line in each pair includes “the oracle” the second line in the pair doesn’t; the second lines basically repeat the first line but uses different words.
-Now we know we got this right because it matches up with just the kind of thing we would expect from that sweet Hebrew style!
+Oh that works out so nice with a parallel, or symmetrical, A-B-B-A structure!
+The first line in each pair includes “the oracle” the second line in the pair doesn’t; the second lines basically repeat their corresponding first line but use different words.
+We know we’ve got this right because it matches up with just the kind of thing we would expect from that sweet Hebrew style!

 At this point I feel pretty confident we’ve nailed the overall gist of this text.
 But does it help us?
 Can we say anything about what it means, “falling down and eyes are opened?”
 Is this saying that prophets of the Lord went into trances and that’s how they sometimes received a word from God?
 Yeah, well, maybe.
 Except for one more thing.